-Edge solutions are reducing latency by minimizing how data moves inside the chip to address customer needs for smart retail and smart cities.
+Edge solutions are reducing latency by minimizing how data move inside the chip to address customer needs for smart retail and smart cities.

 Decades of progress on workplace equality are on the line as worries over health care costs and mortality rates lead employers to reject older applicants, especially women.

 As our interactions with devices accelerate toward a world of ambient computing that derives intent to deliver curated CX, fashion brands are looking to smart fabrics and new mediums that let consumers buy online, using photos to electronically try on and style outfits.

 Companies that facilitate desired user outcomes will position themselves as best-in-class, during and after COVID.

 Lobbyists, Republicans push to give immunity to corporations against negligence claims, as insurance industry predicts largest event in its history.

 Content developers can help consumers "in these fluctuating moments" by exploring five search behaviors "playing out across markets."
 Think with Google found people are searching along these topics.